jeremiedecock/snippets/python/fastapi/fastapi_with_sqlmodel/src/README.rst

     docker run --rm --name heroes_container -p 8000:80 -v /tmp/heroes:/var/lib/heroes/ -e SQLITE_DATABASE_URL="sqlite:////var/lib/heroes/heroes.sqlite" heroes_backend

-Then open a web browser at http://localhost:8000/ or http://localhost:8000/heroes/ to test it.
+Then open a web browser at http://localhost:8000/api/ to test it.

 To see the automatic interactive API documentation (provided by Swagger UI), open your browser at: http://127.0.0.1:8000/docs.